 The graph below summarizes the PPA price structure and compares the different PPA types according to volume risks.

 The profile costs charged by the SPV for the shape risk are related to buying missing electricity volumes.
-This deficit induces liabilities which must be financed either by equity or debt capital.
-In the latter case, the SPV normally has bond lines from which it can draw the necessary liquidity.
+This deficit induces liabilities that must be financed either by equity or debt capital.
+In the latter case, the SPV has typically bond lines from which it can draw the necessary liquidity.

-For these draw downs, the banks charge interest rates which are understood as liquidity costs for buying deficit volumes at market prices.
-Since the volume risk increases with increasing PPA ticket sizes, the absolute liquidity costs are increasing accordingly.
-If the liquidity is provided by equity, the liquidity costs can be understood as the return rate required by investors.
+For these drawdowns, the banks charge interest rates, which are understood as liquidity costs for buying deficit volumes at market prices.
+Since the volume risk increases with increasing PPA ticket sizes, the total liquidity costs are rising accordingly.
+If the liquidity is provided by equity, the liquidity costs can be understood as investors' return rate.

-In sum, the main advantage for electricity consumers like corporates or public institutions (e.g. hospital, university) is the direct influence on their sustainability and climate strategy.
-Moreover, the offtaker is able to ensure that a new renewable energy plant can get online to the grid solely due to the offtaker’s own electricity consumption.
+In sum, the main advantage for electricity consumers like corporates or public institutions (e.g., hospitals, universities) is the direct influence on their sustainability and climate strategy.
+Moreover, the Off-taker can ensure that a new renewable energy plant can get online to the grid solely due to the Off-taker's electricity consumption.

-Finally, these contracts may induce a potential for saving electricity costs if they are structured appropriately and the underlying renewable energy projects show a high quality.
-However, these contracts cannot be realized in every country and are strongly depending on the availability and quality of available renewable energy projects.
+Finally, these contracts may induce a potential for saving electricity costs if they are structured appropriately, and the underlying renewable energy projects show high quality.
+However, these contracts cannot be realized in every country and are strongly dependent on the availability and quality of available renewable energy projects.

-According to the International Renewable Energy Agency (IRENA), the estimated annual amount of renewable energy volume allocated under Corporate PPAs accounts for more than 120 equalling 1.9% of the annual total renewable energy production.
+According to the International Renewable Energy Agency (IRENA), the estimated annual amount of renewable energy volume allocated under Corporate PPAs accounts for more than 120, equalling 1.9% of the yearly total renewable energy production.

-Corporate PPA markets are continuing to show the largest growth rates among the different ways to procure green energy.
+Corporate PPA markets are continuing to show the most considerable growth rates among the different ways to procure green energy.